BMartin4659/dj-contract-app/ENV_SETUP_INSTRUCTIONS.md

 ## Vercel Deployment

 For Vercel deployment instructions, please refer to the VERCEL_DEPLOYMENT_GUIDE.md file.

-## Troubleshooting

-If you're experiencing 422 errors with EmailJS, make sure:
-1. The `NEXT_PUBLIC_EMAILJS_PUBLIC_KEY` is correctly set
-2. Your EmailJS service is active
-3. Your template parameters match those expected by your EmailJS template